rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

     - [x] Can initialize with two inputs - test_whenAndFunctionInitWithBothInputs_thenReturnNoError
     - [x] Can't run when not initialized - test_whenAndFunctionRunWithoutInit_thenReturnInitError
     - [x] Can run when initialized - test_whenAndFunctionRun_thenReturnNoError
-- [ ] Function logic
+- [x] Function logic
     - [x] Input 0 and 1 are "0" results in false - test_whenAndFunctionInput0And1AreFalse_thenResultIsFalse
     - [x] Input 0 is "0" and 1 is "1" results in false - test_whenAndFunctionInput0IsFalseAnd1IsTrue_thenResultIsFalse
     - [x] Input 0 is "1" and 1 is "0" results in false - test_whenAndFunctionInput0IsTrueAnd1IsFalse_thenResultIsFalse
     - [x] Input 0 and 1 are "1" results in true - test_whenAndFunctionInput0And1AreTrue_thenResultIsTrue
-    - [ ] Input 0 is "1" and 1 is "2" results in true
+    - [x] Input 0 is "1" and 1 is "2" results in true - test_whenAndFunctionInput0Is1And1Is2_thenResultIsTrue
-    - [ ] Input 0 is "1" and 1 is "-1" results in true
+    - [x] Input 0 is "1" and 1 is "-1" results in true - test_whenAndFunctionInput0Is1And1IsMinus1_thenResultIsTrue

 ### "OR" function tests
 - [x] Initialization with correct parameters